Mykola Lysenko House-Museum

 The Mykola Lysenko House-Museum (Будинок-музей Миколи Лисенка) is one of the museums of outstanding figures of Ukrainian culture in Kyiv.
-It is located in the house of the teacher Mykola Gvozdik, where the Ukrainian composer Mykola Lysenko rented the 2nd floor from August 1894 to November 1912 (Kiev, Saksaganskogo street, 95-b).
+It is located in the house of the teacher Mykola Gvozdik, where the Ukrainian composer Mykola Lysenko rented the 2nd floor from August 1894 to November 1912 (Kyiv, Saksahanskoho Street, 95-b).

 History

 The family of the Ukrainian composer occupied the 2nd floor of the house (built in 1894, architect Khoinatsky).
 It was here that Lysenko lived from 1894 until his death in 1912.
 The memorial zone of the museum is on the second floor.

 The museum exhibition has been operating since 1980 (until 1987 - as part of the State Museum of Theater, Music, and Cinema of Ukraine).

 Exhibition

 The first floor is dedicated to the work of the composer.
 The museum's collection includes the personal creative archive of the composer, which was previously located in the office of the Museum of Mykola Lysenko at the National Music Academy of Ukraine, exhibits of the Theater Museum, as well as donated by the composer's descendants.

 In the living room, there is a Blütner concert grand piano and a portrait of M. Lysenko by Osip Kurilas.

 On the second floor, there is the composer's study, where most of Lysenko's furniture and personal belongings are kept, recreated according to documentary photographs.
 Among his personal belongings are Lysenko's conductor's baton inlaid with mother-of-pearl, and silver laurel wreaths that were presented to the composer.